foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/getting_started/getting_started.rst

    getting_started_with_em_starter_kit.rst
    getting_started_with_hs_development_kit.rst

 See the following procedures to check peripherals and board settings.
-The peripherals are not required for all the embARC examples.
+The peripherals are not required for all the embARC OSP examples.

 .. toctree::
    :maxdepth: 1